BOSDET FAMILY (maternal grandfather)

 Thomas, Pierre, Jane and George were the first Bosdet’s to move to Arichat, Nova Scotia in 1842.
 Their son Pierre Bosdet married Mary Anne Fixott (Hanna Jaff’s great-great-great grandparents), she was also originally from Arichat and daughter of Dr. Charles Fixott, the first physician of Arichat.

-Pierre Bosdet and Mary Anne Fixott had seven children, both were big philanthropist and involved in social causes for the less fortunate.
+Pierre Bosdet and Mary Anne Fixott had seven children, both were involved in social causes for the less fortunate.
 In fact, their contribution was so great that St. John, an Anglican Church, still has a stained glass window on which their names are visible, and also the road they used to live on was named “Bosdet Point” in the memory of the family.
 Their eldest son Charles Henry Bosdet Fixott (Hanna Jaff’s great-great grandfather), was the first to be born in North America in Bosdet history.
 He graduated in Electrical Engineering from McGill University in Montreal and soon after that joined a Swedish telephone company, Ericsson.

 Charles Henry Bosdet’s job brought him to Mexico, as he was tasked with establishing the first telephone in the country.
 During the government of Porfirio Diaz, he established the first telephone line between Castle of Chapultepec and National Palace on February 16, 1878 and then went on to establish around 5000 lines more in the Mexico.
-He also actively participated in the community and social work, after all, philanthropy and altruism run in the Bosdet family.

 Soon after Charles Henry Bosdet Fixott settled in the city of Puebla, Mexico, he met Susana Miller, the daughter of an Englishman from Manchester, they married and had three children- Enrique Nieves (Hanna Jaff’s great grandfather), Charles Lewis, and José Enrique Ernesto Tomas.